 When you have standard operating procedures, you make hiring and retaining employees a lot easier.

-New employees could use SOP to learn important things about your business.
+New employees use SOPs to learn important things about your business.
 They’ll be able to understand how often processes need to be done, what it takes to complete a process from start to finish, and how everyone in their department plays into the process.

-Overall, the SOP can act as a guide that can help everyone on your staff improve their work and ensure that everything is running correctly.
+Overall, the SOP acts as a guide that helps everyone on your staff improve their work and ensure that everything is running correctly.
 You can remove the ambiguity from some tasks, and make the desired outcomes of tasks very apparent.